johnsonejoga456/Pomodoro-Task-Manager/README.md

 - **`app/hooks/useSound.ts`**: A custom hook for managing notification sound playback.
 - **`app/globals.css`**: Global styles, including Tailwind CSS setup and custom scrollbar styling.
 - **`public/sounds/`**: Directory for notification sound files.

-3. **Add Task Categories**:
-   - Add a `category` field to the `Task` interface.
-   - Include a dropdown to filter tasks by category.
-4. **Mobile Responsiveness**:
-   - Adjust Tailwind CSS classes to make the UI responsive for smaller screens (e.g., reduce font sizes, stack elements vertically).

-### Known Limitations
-- **Task Editing UX**: The `prompt` for editing tasks is basic.
-Consider replacing it with a more user-friendly solution.
-- **Sound Playback**: Audio playback may fail in some browsers due to autoplay restrictions.
-Users must interact with the page first.
-- **Mobile Support**: The UI is optimized for desktop.
-Additional styling is needed for mobile devices.

 ## Conclusion